 Your invisible camera.

-Welcome to my latest blog, which this week is about something I am passionate about, that is smartphone photography as opposed to lugging a 'proper camera' about with my everywhere I go.
+Welcome to my latest blog, which this week is about something I am passionate about, that is smartphone photography, as opposed to lugging a 'proper camera' about with me everywhere I go.

 Think about this statement for a moment: a photo can only work on a phone because the phone disappears.